+To obtain predictions optimized for the target population, we must account for the difference in covariate distributions between source and target.
+The key insight is that we can reweight the source observations so that, after reweighting, they resemble a sample from the target distribution.

-To correct predictions for evaluation on the target population, we can design a weighted loss function that is adjusted by an estimate of the ratio $\frac{f(\mathbf{X} \mid S = 0)}{f(\mathbf{X} \mid S = 1)}$ which is referred to as a \textit{balancing weight}.
+To do so, we can design a weighted loss function that is adjusted by an estimate of the density ratio $\frac{f(\mathbf{X} \mid S = 0)}{f(\mathbf{X} \mid S = 1)}$ which is referred to as a \textit{balancing weight}, \textit{likelihood ratio} or \textit{importance weight} in the covariate shift literature \citep{yang2024doubly, shimodaira2000improving}.
+This density ratio quantifies how much more (or less) likely a given covariate pattern is to appear in the target versus the source population.
 This strategy is often referred to as \textit{data importance-weighting} and a wide range of approaches have been explored to obtain estimates of this ratio, many of which focus on optimizing a measure of dissimilarity using method-of-moment type estimators (see \cite{kouw2019review} for a comprehensive overview).
 Here, we avoid parametric assumptions, instead adopting a probabilistic classification approach.